Skip to content

 Enhanced Cost-Efficiency

 Idle infrastructure results in unnecessary expenses.
 The pay-as-you-go model in the public cloud helps reduce costs by right-sizing resources based on actual usage.
-Integrating between Azure Stack and the public cloud means businesses can take advantage of centralized tools and processes, saving time and reducing operational overhead.
+Integrating between Azure Local and the public cloud means businesses can take advantage of centralized tools and processes, saving time and reducing operational overhead.

 Optimized Resource Utilization